Use the free Ticino Ticket to explore this delightful Swiss canton during four days in Locarno, Switzerland

 The perfect place to stop for a late lunch and an Aperol Spritz!

-Day 4: Take a day trip to Como, Italy
+Day 4: A Day Trip from Locarno to Como, Italy

 On our last day in Locarno, we are going to push the boundaries of the Ticino Ticket and cross the border into Italy, visiting the delightful city of Como and then taking a boat trip across Lake Como to Bellagio.

-With a prime position at one of the southern tips of Lake Como, the small city of Como has a lively and atmospheric historic centre which opens up to the lake at Piazza Cavour.
+With a prime position at one of the southern tips of Lake Como, the small city of Como has a lively and atmospheric historic centre that opens onto the lake at Piazza Cavour.

 But as majestic as the Duomo is, I preferred the more understated San Fidele, Como’s old cathedral, a few blocks to the east.
 Look out for the relief of souls fighting their way out of hell below a crucified Christ, to the left of the main altar.